Working At NLR

 The NLR Office Team

-Lauren Graczyk’s role with NLR includes billing and processing credit card payments for NLR customers.
-She has been with NLR for 4 years in accounts receivable and is intrumental in assisting customers with their payments and requests.
+Lauren Sheldon’s role with NLR includes billing and processing credit card payments for NLR customers.
+She has been with NLR for 4 years in accounts receivable and is instrumental in assisting customers with their payments and requests.
 She has a BFA from Boston University.
-Her personal interests include reiki, acting in local theaters whenever possible, and she’s excited that she’s soon be Lauren Sheldon.
+Her personal interests include reiki and acting in local theaters whenever possible.

 Sherri Sandiford’s role with NLR is to be the gatekeeper for the corporate office and the first voice on the telephone.
 She’s pivotal in processing paperwork, certificates of recycling, paperwork for drivers, data entry, BakPak orders and many other facets of the NLR business.
 She has a background in business and accounting from Saint Joseph College and has been with NLR for 3 years.
 Her personal interests include reading science fiction novels, and crocheting.